 The minimum salary bump doesn't seem like much, but with that many empty roster spot charges, it adds up.
 I have seen conflicting information out there about whether players on rookie scale contracts like Kevon Looney and Damian Jones will count against the cap for what they originally signed for or their new salaries that were bumped up to the higher minimum, but after asking cap guru Eric Pincus and re-reading Article VII (j) in the new CBA, I'm operating under the premise that they will count at what they're being paid.
 In total, the higher minimum salaries add up to just under $2 million that they can no longer use.

 That's why Durant coming back for less than his max on another 1+1 deal could be the key to keeping the team together.
 If he re-signs through the Non-Bird exception, it could only be for $31,848,120 (120% of this year's salary), but it would allow them to stay over the cap and retain the rights to all of their other free agents to sign through their various forms of the Bird exception.
-It would also give them access to the higher versions of the Mid-Level exception, likely the $5,192,450 Taxpayer one, to use on an external player or someone they don't have the necessary Bird rights for like Ian Clark or JaVale McGee.
-Simply picking up his player option of $27,734,405 would also allow for all of this but doesn't provide any additional flexibility for the team, so he might as well take the raise and add on the guaranteed money of another option year just in case.
+It would also give them access to the higher versions of the Mid-Level exception, likely the $5,192,450 Taxpayer one, to use on an external player like Dewayne Dedmon, who started his career in Oakland and was linked to them last summer, or someone they don't have the necessary Bird rights for like Ian Clark or JaVale McGee.
+Simply picking up his player option of $27,734,405 would also allow for all of this but doesn't provide any additional flexibility for the team, so he might as well take the raise and add on the guaranteed money of another option year ($33,440,526) just in case.
 This discussion is far from new, with Tim Kawakami even asking Durant when talking to him, Curry, and Iguodala about their futures, but it is worth looking at more closely as we get closer to free agency.
 When he does finally sign a long-term deal next summer, it can be through the Early Bird exception with the 8% raises I mentioned earlier, so with a salary cap projected at $102 million, that comes out to a four year, $159,936,000 deal.
 Thus, he'll be leaving over $3.5 million on the table this year but making it up and then some over the next four years:

 There's definitely a chance he'll be able to make up that nearly $40 million gap in his next deal in 2021 since he'll still only be turning 33 that year, but locking it up with those Early Bird 8% raises while he's still in his prime could be prudent.
 Wanting to get those higher raises is part of the reason why LeBron James kept signing 1+1 deals the first two years of his current stint with Cleveland before signing a three year deal this past summer; he kept opting out in order to maintain his contractual flexibility and maximize his earnings.
 Durant can do something similar while also helping his team stay together, which wouldn't be a surprise given how willing he's been to sacrifice already.